airbnb/swift/swift.md

 # Swift Style Guide

-* capitalize constants, and prefer putting them in the top level of a class if they are private.
+* Capitalize constants, and prefer putting them in the top level of a class if they are private.
 If they are public, put the constant as a static property, so we get nice namespaces.
 ```swift
 private let PrivateValue = "secret"